morganoleary/adventure-game/README.md

     - Manual deploy means your app will only deploy when you choose and click "Deploy Branch"
 16. Once the build is complete, a link will be provided that you can click on to access a new window with your deployed app!

+The deployed, live version of this app can be found here: [Deployed App - Adventure Game](https://morgan-adventure-game-82970373e96f.herokuapp.com/)

 ### Fork repository

 - Forking a repository allows you to create a copy to GitHub, and any changes made will not affect the original repository: